Hyperbolicity cones are amenable

 Hyperbolicity cones are convex cones that generalize \emph{spectrahedral cones}.
 Spectrahedral cones are linearly isomorphic to the intersection of a cone of symmetric positive semidefinite matrices with a linear space.
 Indeed, if $A_1,A_2,\ldots,A_n$ are symmetric matrices and $e\in \RR^n$ is such that $\sum_{i=1}^{n}A_ie_i$ is positive definite, then $p(x) = \det(\sum_{i=1}^{n}A_ix_i)$ is hyperbolic with respect to $e$, and the associated hyperbolicity cone is the spectrahedral cone $\{x\in \RR^n\;:\;\sum_{i=1}^{n}A_ix_i \;\;\textup{is positive semidefinite}\}$.

 The \emph{generalized Lax conjecture} asserts that every hyperbolicity cone is a spectrahedral cone.
 This is known to hold (in a stronger form) in dimension three~\cite{helton2007linear,lewis2005lax}, but is unresolved in general.
+Examples of hyperbolic polynomials with hyperbolicity cones that are not currently known to be spectrahedral include mixed discriminants of partially specified tuples of symmetric matrices (see, e.g.,~\cite[Section 6]{saunderson2020terracini}), certain hyperbolic polynomials associated with (hyper)graphs~\cite{amini2018non}, and certain cubic hyperbolic polynomials associated with the size of the largest clique in a graph~\cite{saunderson2019certifying}.

 If the generalized Lax conjecture were true, then any geometric property of spectrahedral cones should also hold for hyperbolicity cones.
 In this paper, we consider properties related to the faces (see Section~\ref{sec:prelim-error} for a definition) of hyperbolicity cones that are known to hold for spectrahedral cones.
-A closed convex cone $\stdCone$ is \emph{amenable} if, for each face $\stdFace$ of $\stdCone$, there exists a constant $\kappa>0$ such that